DynamicIdeasAI/react-text-galaxy/README.md

 # React Text Galaxy

 This is a text galaxy animation component based on canvas for React.
+Inspired by Midjourney.

 ![Preview](preview-react-text-galaxy.gif)